evan-brass/js-min/README.md

 4. Notice how the interfaces are defined using symbols.

-Just like the well known symbols Symbol.iterator or Symbol.asyncIterator define interfaces, the PartUser and Returnable interfaces are implemented.
+Just like the well known symbols Symbol.iterator or Symbol.asyncIterator define interfaces, the User and Returnable interfaces are implemented.
 I've become really fond of this style.
 When it comes to implementing an interface for an object you have the freedom of the getter to potentially return an entirely different object.
 This conjures for me pictures of Rust's very pretty type system and the way that they do iteration.

 5. Think about how you would supply data to feed into the parts.

 Would you use the LiveData class (which is modelled almost exactly like the live data class on Android)?
 What about using a directed acyclic graph (DAG) of dependencies to propagate updates?
 What about global store reducers?
 What about using state machines?

-6. What kinds of PartUsers would you need for you project.
+6. What kinds of Users would you need for you project.

-Like the "on" function which puts event listeners on attribute parts, what kinds of PartUsers would you need?
+Like the "on" function which puts event listeners on attribute parts, what kinds of Users would you need?
 Do you need Two way data binding?
 What about one way?
 How easy or hard would it be to implement those using the existing framework?

 What about functions that take an array of elements and put them into a part?
 What about a generator of elements?
 What about an async generator of parts that maybe shows a loading bar at the bottom until the whole thing is loaded?